Devils Lake Climbing Guides

 What is the Merrimac Ferry?

 The Merrimac Ferry carries cars, cyclists, and passengers back and forth across the Wisconsin River between Merrimac and Okee, Wisconsin.
+The ferry is more of a barge than a boat, pulling itself along via three thick cables (see photo below).

-The stalwart Colsac III is the current ferryboat; it is named after its duty, connecting COLumbia and SAUK counties via Highway 113.
+The stalwart Colsac III is the current ferry; it is named after its duty, connecting COLumbia and SAUK counties via Highway 113.
 The Colsac III can hold 15 cars/trucks on board, in addition to motorcycles, bicycles, and pedestrians.

 In addition to connecting the state highway over the river, the Merrimac Ferry also helps Ice Age Trail hikers cross the water.